augustosamame/blog/README.md

 CARRIERWAVE_CONFIG_FOG_DIRECTORY: "name of S3 bucket for carrierwave uploads"
 S3_AWS_ACCESS_KEY_ID: "S3 credentials for access to S3 bucket for carrierwave uploads"
 S3_AWS_SECRET_ACCESS_KEY: "S3 credentials for access to S3 bucket for carrierwave uploads"

+User Roles

+The blog engine requires the current_user.admin? method to be defined.
+This usually means that the user object has a role field in db and roles are defined like this:

+enum role: [ :standard, :admin, :blogger ]

 CkEditor